 - Conventional Loan – A type of mortgage in which the underlying terms and conditions meet the funding criteria of Fannie Mae and Freddie Mac.
 About 35-50% of mortgages, depending on market conditions and consumer trends are conventional mortgages.
 In other words, Fannie Mae and Freddie Mac guarantee or purchase 35-50% of all mortgages.
 Conventional mortgages may be fixed-rate or adjustable-rate mortgages.

 - FHA Loan – A loan issued by federally qualified lenders and insured by the Federal Housing Administration (FHA).
-FHA loans are designed for low to moderate income borrowers who are unable to make a large down payment.
-FHA loans allow the borrower to borrow up to 96.5% of the value of the home.
+FHA loans are designed for low-to-moderate income borrowers who are unable to make a large down payment.
+FHA loans allow you to borrow up to 96.5% of the value of the home.
 The 3.5% down payment requirement can come from a gift or a grant, which makes FHA loans popular with first-time buyers.

 Once you’ve prepared your answers and gotten those baking terms under your belt, it will be time to talk with a few lenders.

 Each bank provides a selection of loan programs that vary both from bank to bank and geographic area.
 You should speak with a few lenders to get an idea of which bank has the loan program best suited to your needs.

 Don’t forget to ask about special loan programs.
 For example, you may qualify for a competitive interest rate without requiring a down payment or having to pay PMI.
 If you’re an active serviceman, veteran or surviving spouse, you may be eligible for a VA loan.
 There are a variety of loan programs out there that may be a good fit for you, but you will never know unless you ask.

 Finding the right loan and lender for your situation could save you a lot of money and a lot of hassle.